-Working with requirements is crucial for Agile software development, so teams often use Product Backlog Refinement to ensure that all parties understand what is expected of them.
+Working with requirements is crucial for Agile software development, Product Backlog Refinement is often used by teams to ensure that all parties understand what is expected of them.

 According to the Scrum Guide, “Product Backlog refinement is the act of adding detail such as a description, order, and size to items in the Product Backlog.”

-In this article, we’ll share a few ideas that will help Scrum teams with refinement and involve Developers in requirements development.
+In this article, we’ll share a few ideas and agile refinement techniques that will help Scrum teams with backlog refinement and involve Developers in requirements development.

 What is Product Backlog Refinement and What Should it Look Like for my Team?

-Product Backlog Refinement can be done during Sprint planning, although we at Exadel don’t recommend that, especially for new teams.
+Product Backlog Refinement is possible to be done during Sprint planning, although we at Exadel don’t recommend that, especially for new teams.
 For mature teams, where the product is well known and the team is highly experienced, this option can work, but for a new team or product, we suggest going with recurring Product Backlog Refinement meetings.

 The team can adjust the length and frequency of the meeting, or even cancel them altogether, depending on what’s necessary at the moment.
 The best way to determine how often your team needs Product Backlog Refinements and how long the meetings should last is by gaining experience and making mistakes.